ubiquitous-o/LED-Jukebox/README.md

         - Check your monitor source name
             - `echo $MONITOR_SOURCE_NAME`
             - example: `alsa_output.usb-Apple_Computer__Inc._Speakers_p4000-00.analog-stereo.monitor`
-            - **This monitor source name is used in audio reactive script.
-Please note it.**
     - Check for Playing and Recording at the Same Time for Testing.
         - Play spotify music on raspi using Spotify Connect
         - Record playing music